CACI No. 4002. “Gravely Disabled” Explained

 [If you find [name of respondent] will not take [his/her/nonbinary pronoun]

-prescribed medication without supervision and that a mental disorder
+prescribed medication without supervision and that a mental health

-[his/her/nonbinary pronoun] basic needs for food, clothing, or shelter
+her/nonbinary pronoun] basic needs for food, clothing, shelter, personal

 In determining whether [name of respondent] is gravely disabled, you